h22fred/GenevaTraffic/README.md

-# GenevaTraffic
+# Geneva Traffic

-A small project to display the Webcams on the Motorway
+A small project to display the Webcams on the Geneva Motorways done with the Materializecss Framework